Klins101/pybullet-robot-base/README.md

 ## How it Works

-The J+-RTT algorithm works by iteratively building a tree structure in the configuration space of the robot arm.
+The \( J^+ \) -RTT algorithm works by iteratively building a tree structure in the configuration space of the robot arm.
 Here's a brief overview of the algorithm:

 1. **Initialization**: Start with a tree containing only the initial configuration.
 2. **Expansion**: Iteratively expand the tree by generating random configurations and extending the tree towards these configurations while ensuring collision-free paths.